kristian-lange-tw/JATOS_docs_v3/pages/Write-Group-Studies-II-JavaScript-and-Messaging.md

   * _jatos.endStudy_ -> closes group channel, leaves group, ends component, and ends study

 Notice that by calling _[jatos.joinGroup](jatos.js-Reference.html#jatosjoingroupcallbacks)_ in the second and third component JATOS does not let workers join a new group but just  opens a group channel in the already joined group.
 To make a worker leave a group,  use the function [_jatos.leaveGroup_](jatos.js-Reference.html#jatosleavegrouponsuccess-onerror).

+Every know and then you probably would like to know who the members of your groups are.
+This and other stats you can get by clicking on your batch's [**Groups** button in the Worker & Batch Manger](/Run-your-Study-with-Worker-and-Batch-Manager.html#groups-since-v331).

 ### Reassigning to a different group